 Extraordinary leaders inspire, but just how do they do it?
 What sets a good leader apart from a mediocre one?
-An extraordinary leader is a person able to influence other people’s thoughts, feelings, and behaviors; people like Martin Luther King, Jr., Gandhi, Nelson Mandela, and Oprah are just a few examples.
+An extraordinary leader is a person who has learned how to influence others, including their thoughts, feelings and behaviors; people like Martin Luther King, Jr., Gandhi, Nelson Mandela and Oprah are just a few examples.

 Here we’ll cover the 10 essential qualities that all excellent leaders share.
-We’ll also see how to influence people and enhance your own leadership qualities, no matter what situation you are in.
+We’ll also cover how to influence people and enhance your own ability to influence others no matter what situation you are in.

 1. Extraordinary hunger and drive

-Hunger and drive mark a leader apart from a follower.
+Hunger and drive set a leader apart from a follower.
 Leaders have an insatiable hunger to make something happen; they must do, create and share.
 This drive is the force that makes them unstoppable.
 Through their drive, they discover how to influence people and the culture around them.

 2. Exceptional and compelling vision

 Small visions have no power to inspire or move people.
-Small visions will never empower you to use all of your abilities and potential.
-Instead of influencing people, you’ll be fighting for their attention.
+Instead of influencing others, you’ll be fighting for their attention.
 If you want to unlock an extraordinary life, you must have big dreams.
 This is why great leaders always have a vision larger than themselves.

-To really stand out, their vision needs to capture and grab the hearts, minds and energies of a significant number of people.
-It’s the story of how life can be made better for some group of people, customers, a gender, a race, a country – there must be something that makes people want to bring their resources to the table and contribute their energy to achieve that vision.
+To really stand out and influence others, your vision needs to capture and grab the hearts, minds and energies of a significant number of people.
+It must be the vision of how life can be made better for a group of people, customers, a gender, a race or a country.
+There must be something that makes people want to bring their resources to the table and contribute their energy to achieve that vision.
 When you have a specific purpose that benefits those around you, others will be drawn in to help you reach your goal and they in turn will influence others to help as well.

 3. Absolute certainty

-A leader always has an absolute core belief that what they’ve envisioned they can make real.
+A leader always has an absolute core belief that they can bring their vision to life.
 There is true power in belief, and influencing others always starts with conviction.
 Certainty is what shapes human beings; it’s one of our six human needs.
 Certainty is also a crucial component in how to influence people.
-What kills anybody’s capacity to lead is uncertainty.

 4. Passionate and effective communicator

-This concept is perhaps the most important thing that Tony teaches: To influence other people, you must know what already influences them.
+This concept is perhaps the most important thing that Tony teaches: To influence others, you must know what already influences them.
 That’s how to influence people and make real change.
-You’ve got to understand who your audience is and how to reach that particular audience.
+You must understand who your audience is and how to reach that particular audience.
 Your passion brings the energy; your effectiveness comes from knowing who your audience is and how to speak to them in a way that moves them.
 Everyone is moved in different ways, so getting this right is crucial.

-Extraordinary leaders have figured out a strategy, a system, a way to get from where they are to where they want to be to make their vision real.
-If they aren’t strategists by nature — and they exist — they know how to recognize a strategy that’s effective and utilize it for their own agenda.
+Extraordinary leaders who influence change have figured out a strategy to get from where they are to where they want to be to make their vision real.
+If they aren’t strategists by nature, they know how to recognize a strategy that’s effective and utilize it for their own agenda.

 Leaders who know how to influence others are strategic in their communication style and messaging.
-They’re strategic in how to get the job done and how to work with a variety of people.
+They’re strategic in how to get the job done and know how to work with a variety of people.
 They know they need a strategy for what they’re doing and a strategy for communicating.
-So you’ve got to know when to give and when to demand, when to talk and when to deeply listen.
+To influence others, you’ve got to know when to give and when to demand, when to talk and when to deeply listen.
 As much as developing strategies is about creating an action plan, it’s also about understanding when your team needs to recharge.
 When you’re creating strategies as a leader, never be afraid to reevaluate what you’re doing.

 6. Ability to care, connect and break patterns

-This skill is vital because as a leader, you’ll invariably you’re going to come up against someone or some group that’s going to try and stop your progress.
+This skill is vital because as a leader, you’re going to come up against someone or some group that’s going to try to stop your progress.
 You’ll also have to learn how to influence people who have limiting beliefs that are holding them back from making necessary changes.

 7. Unreasonable expectations and standards

-Perhaps the biggest difference between a manager and a leader who knows how to influence others is that a manager gets people to do things by supervising them.
-A leader inspires people to a new standard; even when the leader isn’t there, people still live by it because it’s their standard, too.
+The biggest difference between a manager and a leader who knows how to influence others is that a manager gets people to do things by supervising them.
+A leader, on the other hand, inspires people to a new standard; even when the leader isn’t there, people still live by these new rules because it’s become their standard, too.
 Unreasonable expectations change the world.
 When a leader has higher standards and knows how to influence others to adopt these higher standards as well, innovation and lasting change happens.

 8. Courage and faith to act

 Think about the difference between fear and faith.
 They’re both made up ideas.
-Fear is just undirected imagination.
-Faith is imagination directed consciously for greater good.
+Fear is just undirected imagination while faith is imagination directed consciously for the greater good.
 Extraordinary leaders understand this concept and know how to use it when influencing others.
-They have the courage to act and take risks along with the faith that somehow, even when it looks horrible, they’ll have the courage to get back up after they failed.
+They have the courage to act and take risks along with the faith that somehow, even when something seems challenging, they’ll have the courage to get back up after they failed.
 This inspires others to dance with their own fear and creates a domino effect that sparks lasting change.

 9. Insanely persistent, yet flexible, in their approach

 All great leaders continue to learn with every interaction and every experience.
 They never turn off that capacity for adapting to new environments or developing new skills.
 There’s something inside them that hungers to know all they can know to be able to master something that’s related to their vision.
 It’s an incredible level of persistence they can use to turn setbacks into successes – and to be highly effective in influencing others.

 But persistence doesn’t mean being immovable.
 Leaders are flexible so they can make a change when something isn’t working.
 Failure won’t seem to stop them; they’ve failed before and always learn from it.
-Think of it this way: You persist for the outcome, but you flex your approach towards that goal.
+Think of it this way: you persist for the outcome, but you flex your approach toward that goal.

 10. Authentic and congruent

 All great leaders and those who have mastered how to influence people have stories of possibility instead of impossibility.
 People who tell the story of impossibility, the story of not being able to achieve something?
-They’re not influencing people; they’re not leaders.
+They’re not influencing others; they’re not leaders.
 They’ve already given up.